OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 The primary goal in exploiting memory corruption is usually to redirect program flow into a location where the attacker has placed assembled machine instructions referred to as *shellcode*.
 On iOS, the data execution prevention feature (as the name implies) prevents execution from memory defined as data segments.
 To bypass this protection, attackers leverage return-oriented programming (ROP).
 This process involves chaining together small, pre-existing code chunks ("gadgets") in the text segment where these gadgets may execute a function useful to the attacker or, call `mprotect` to change memory protection settings for the location where the attacker stored the *shellcode*.

 Android apps are, for the most part, implemented in Java which is inherently safe from memory corruption issues by design.
 However, native apps utilizing JNI libraries are susceptible to this kind of bug.
+Similarly, iOS apps can wrap C/C++ calls in Obj-C or Swift, making them susceptible to these kind of attacks.

 #### Buffer and Integer Overflows